michelepatella/mmeletricarservice.it/README.md

    - Loading states and fallback UIs improve resilience
    - Clear feedback and user messages in edge cases
    - try-catch blocks and logging implemented
+   - Automated unit and integration tests with Jest and React Testing Library

 <br>